ListenerApproved/node-ffprobe/README.md

 	console.log(probeData);
 });
 ```
+The '/path/to/binary/' is useful if you embed the lib in your app.
+Otherwise just leave it ''.

 Calling probe will execute ffprobe and parse the data it sends to STDOUT.
 A sample object can be seen below.